-This document outlines the City's approach to comply with state law, as well as Public Utilities Code (PUC) section 8387 for POUs to prepare a wildfire mitigation plan by January 1, 2020, and annually thereafter.
+This document outlines the City's approach to comply with state law, as well as Public Utilities Code (PUC) section 8387 for POUs to have a wildfire mitigation in place and update the plan annually.

 In addition, the CPUC has published several General Orders (GOs) for overhead line design, construction, maintenance, and inspections, the application of which is intended to ensure adequate electrical service and to secure safety to persons engaged in the construction, maintenance, operation, or use of overhead lines and to the public in general.
 GWP shall meet or exceed the recommendations and requirements within these GOs, including GO 95 and GO 165.